marcelfahle/blog_v5/posts/writing-not-hustling.md

 ---
 I learned that I work best if I write down what I think.
 Joan Didion nailed it when she said, “I don't know what I think until I write it down.”
 This blog is where I want to do more of that – think out loud, minus the fuss about making it perfect, polishing or selling something.

-So I'm shifting gears.
+So I'm shifting gears, [yet again](https://marcelfahle.net/posts/2023-10-25-reboot).
 This site isn’t for personal branding or hustling for likes and reach.
 It’s for me, and maybe for you, if you’re into exploring thoughts without the noise.

 [Joel Hooks](https://joelhooks.com/on-writing-more/) actually put this once in a way that I'm super into: